Nattotata/sirmidlaq/src/songbook/freak-show.md

 ::A::Can you see the beauty of having a ::F::fun park

-Can you ::C::be the animal I can't stay ::E::around?
+Can you ::C::be the animal I can't stand ::E::around?

 ## Interlude

 ::A::Persuade the jury inside

-To ::C::take the case lightly
+To ::C::take your case lightly

-::Fmaj7::While our tongue is falling apart
+::Fmaj7::While your tongue is falling apart

 ::G#maj7::I'm gonna have some ::Gmaj7::white ::F#maj7::tea